pevey/medusa-plugin-ses/README.md

 - ~~Uses the email templating features built into AWS SES~~ Changed in version 2.0.
 Templates are now stored locally.
 See Configuration section below.
 - Templates are based on handlebars, so they are compatible with Sendgrid email templates
 - ~~This plugin does not currently handle email attachments of any sort.
 If you have a plugin that adds pdf invoices or other attachments, they will not be sent via this plugin.
 This may be added at a later time if the need is there.~~  Support for attachments added in version 2.0.
-- An API endpoint for testing and potentially for use with other non-Medusa applications is included.
+- An API endpoint for testing and that can be used with other (non-Medusa) applications is included.
 By default, the endpoint does nothing for security reasons.
 See configuration options below to enable it.

 ## Configuration